 If you own a leg extension machine then seated leg extensions is a great exercise that will strengthen your quadriceps.

-To perform this exercise you must first sit comfortably on the machine.
+To perform this exercise, you must first sit comfortably on the machine.
 Now, gradually adjust the weight in the direction.
-If you are doing this exercise under a physical therapist’s guidance then fix your direction towards them.
+If you are doing this exercise under a physical therapist’s guidance, fix your direction towards them.

 4. Wall sits

-Wall sits is a simple exercise that you can perform inside your home.
-This exercise will help you strengthen your quadriceps of knee.
+Wall sits are a simple exercise that you can perform inside your home.
+They will help you strengthen your quadriceps and knee.

-For performing this exercise you need to stand with your back against a wall.
-Now, bend your lower body until the knees are bent to a 90-degree angle.
+To perform this exercise, stand with your back against a wall.
+Now, bend your lower body until your knees are bent to a 90-degree angle.

-Hold, this position for 30 seconds and complete this set.
-If you are doing this for the first time or feel any pain or discomfort then your physical therapist might suggest you perform the same exercise at 45 degrees.
+Hold this position for 30 seconds and complete this set.
+If you are doing this for the first time or feel any pain or discomfort, your physical therapist might suggest you perform the same exercise at 45 degrees.

 5. Heel slides

-Heel slides help you increase the knee’s range of motion and flexibility.
-To do this exercise you need to lie on your back.
+Heel slides help increase the knee’s range of motion and flexibility.
+You need to lie on your back to do this exercise.

 In the second step, you must slide one heel along the ground, then gradually extend your knees as much as possible.